1976 Treaty of Amity and Cooperation in Southeast Asia

 The foregoing provision of this Chapter shall not apply to a dispute unless all the parties to the dispute agree to their application to that dispute.
 However, this shall not preclude the other High Contracting Parties not party to the dispute from offering all possible assistance to settle the said dispute.
 Parties to the dispute should be well disposed towards such offers of assistance.

 Nothing in this Treaty shall preclude recourse to the modes of peaceful settlement contained in Article 33(l) of the Charter of the United Nations.
 The High Contracting Parties which are parties to a dispute should be encouraged to take initiatives to solve it by friendly negotiations before resorting to the other procedures provided for in the Charter of the United Nations.”

 Article 19 states that "the Governments of the signatory States which are designated Depositories of this Treaty and of the instruments of ratification or accession."
-However, the ASEAN Secretariat has since taken over depository functions.
+However, the Secretary-General of ASEAN has since taken over depository functions.
 See 'Additional Information' below.

 |Entry Into Force Status||In Force|